 All covered produce cases in this timeframe were drift, while several of the non-covered produce cases were misapplication by the farm or operation.
-The final graph shows the breakdown of actual crops, with most cases occurring in sugar beet and wine grape plantings.
+Figure 16 shows the breakdown of actual crops, with most cases occurring in sugar beet and wine grape plantings.

-Figure 14: Total number of pesticide drift cases on all food crops
+Figure 14: Total number of pesticide drift cases on all produce crops

-Figure 15: Total number of pesticide drift cases on all produce crops
+Figure 15: Total number of pesticide drift cases on all food crops